-Mexico is among one of the ten countries with the highest inequality index in the world.
-While it is part of the Organization for Economic Development and Cooperation, it is the country with the highest inequality level of all of the included nations.60 It is estimated that the twenty percent of households with the highest income make ten times more than those in the poorest twenty percent, which shows the dire situation of income disparities among Mexican citizens.61 The divide between resources available to the poor compared to those available to the rich is true within the education system as well.
-The schools built to serve impoverished, rural communities are dealing with smaller budgets, lacking in classroom materials and often providing an education of lesser quality.62 Overall, the inequality present in Mexico has created an environment in need of additional support for certain households to decrease the disparities between the rich and the poor.63
+twenty percent, which shows the dire situation of income disparities among Mexican citizens.
+The divide between resources available to the poor compared to those available to the rich is true within the education system as well.
+The schools built to serve impoverished, rural communities are dealing with smaller budgets and often providing an education of lesser quality.
+Overall, the inequality present in Mexico has created an environment in need of additional support for certain households to decrease the disparities between the rich and the poor.